glebpineparks/job-postings/readme.txt

 3. Use [job-postings] to print jobs listing

 == Changelog ==

+= 2.3.0 =
+* Files now uploaded to secure location on the server and accessible only from wp admin.
+* Fixed language parameter issue.

 = 2.2.9 =
 * Fixed issue when selected frontpage were not used for some users when plugin is activated